Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 1. Press **F5** to run the Application.

 1. The project starts in the Home page.
-Change the URL to **/StoreManager/Edit/136**.
-Change the Album title to **Greatest Hits Vol. 1** and click on **Save**.
+Change the URL to **/StoreManager/Edit/1**.
+Change the Album title to **Load** and click on **Save**.
 Verify that album’s title actually changed in the list of albums.

 	![Updating an album](images/updating-an-album.png?raw=true "Updating an album")